Arti-Dev/FillInTheWall/README.md

 - The `spectator-finals-spawn` location defines where eliminated players will spawn to spectate during the finals of a multiplayer game.
 - The locations in the `leaderboards` section define where leaderboards will spawn.
 - The `playingfields.yml` file holds the parameters of each playing field.
 To add a new playing field, run `/registerplayingfield` in-game and follow the instructions.
+- The `lobby-music` section defines the music that'll play in the lobby and where.
+You should configure the location.

 Playing fields with names that start with certain things will be included in multiplayer games:
 - if name starts with "field_multi" it will be used in multiplayer qualification rounds